ZahraDehghani99/Commands/regex_vscode_commands.md

 ```
 ^.*(word1|word2).*\n?
 ```
-above command find your desired lines, to delete them you should first press `ctrl` + `enter` to select those lines and then delete them using 'del'.
+above command find your desired lines, to delete them you should first press `alt` + `enter` to select those lines and then delete them using 'del'.

 ## Find everything between ""